-Action of 24-epibrassinolide and Azospirillum brazilense on soybean morphogenesis and metabolism
+Action of 24-epibrassinolide and Azospirillum brazilense on Soybean Morphogenesis and Metabolism

+ABSTRACT

-ABSTRACT - The quest for more sustainable agricultural practices has driven the adoption of strategies that promote plant growth efficiently and with less reliance on chemical inputs.
+The quest for more sustainable agricultural practices has driven the adoption of strategies that promote plant growth efficiently and with less reliance on chemical inputs.
 In this context, plant growth regulators, such as brassinosteroids, and growth-promoting microorganisms, such as Azospirillum brasilense, are highlighted for the beneficial effects they exert on the physiology and development of agricultural crops.
 The overall aim of this work is to evaluate the effects of 24-epibrassinolide and inoculation with Azospirillum brazilense on soybean crop morphogenesis.
 The experiment was developed in a greenhouse, which belongs to the Federal University of Maranhão (UFMA).
 The experiment was conducted between the months of September to December 2023.
 Soybean seeds were used for the conduct of the experiment.
 The experimental design used was entirely randomized, in a 2×3 factorial scheme, with four repetitions.
 The first factor corresponds to the inoculation via seeds (at the time of sowing) of Azospirillum brazilense and the absence of inoculation.
 The second factor corresponds to the application of three concentrations of brassinosteroids (0, 20 and 40 nM).
 The variables plant height, stem diameter and number of leaves showed no significant effect, while pivoting root length and diameter showed interaction effect.
 The combination of 24-epibrassinolides and Azospirillum brazilense offers a promising strategy to improve carbon and nitrogen metabolism in soybean, contributing to increased crop productivity and sustainability.

-KEYWORDS: plant growth, microorganism, sustainability.
+KEYWORDS: Plant growth, Microorganism, Sustainability.

-1 INTRODUCTION
+INTRODUCTION